rodvrees/GraphXSection/README.md

 ## Usage
 ### Training the model

-To train a model, prepare a JSON configuration file and run the following command:
+To train and evaluate a model, prepare a JSON configuration file and run the following command:

 ```bash
 python GraphXSection path_to_config.json